 If you’re considering a nerve block for severe pain, here are four things to keep in mind according to our expert.

 Handheld massagers put relief from sore muscles in the palm of your hand.
 Here’s when to use them and how they work.

 During breast cancer treatment, it’s common to wrestle with fatigue.
-You know you should exercise, but how do you start when you are tired all the time?
-Get some fatigue-busting advice from a physical therapist who works with breast cancer patients each day.
+Get some advice from a physical therapist who works with breast cancer patients each day.